jphong125/stellaapic/Writerside/topics/Get-Betting-Table-FreeRound.md

 # Get Betting Table (FreeRound)

 ## Overview
-Get a list of possible bet amounts for a specific game for a specific currency
+Get a list of possible bet amounts for a specific game for a specific currency.

 ## Request
 Requested get betting table(for free round) API URL will be notified individually, for security reasons.